 FSU Program Committees

-Assistant Director, Graduate Program, Biomedical Sciences Department, College of Medicine (2010–present).
+Assistant Director, Graduate Program, Biomedical Sciences Department, College of Medicine (2010–2015).

 Outstanding Senior Faculty Researcher, FSU College of Medicine (2011).